dogsdude/Web/projects/README.txt

   		   	   Title
 			[img]Large Image
     	    [p]Description of the series
-	[dl] Breif titles and descriptions of what each of the other links are

   [nav] Links to: Music, Art, Titles (all different pages)

 		Video of Some OOT Gameplay